osg-htc/docs/docs/submit/osg-flock.md

   See our [documentation](../security/host-certs.md) for instructions on how to request and install host certificates.
 * __Network:__
     * Inbound TCP port 9618 must be open.
-    * The submit host must have a public IP address with both forward and reverse DNS configured.
+    * The access point must have a public IP address with both forward and reverse DNS configured.

 As with all OSG software installations, there are some one-time steps to prepare in advance: